VI - The Perfectionnism Trap

 I had to direct my focus elsewhere.

 On some level, launching them on this quest and having to wait for a response gave me a good excuse to turn my attention away from psi and onto other projects.
-Earlier that year, when I was staying in Reno with my Dad, my friend Thom (who by then was pursuing his career as an actor) had come to visit and we shot an improvised short film in Monument Valley, called “The Valley.”
+Earlier that year, when my friend Thom (who by then was pursuing his acting career in Paris) had come to visit me in the US, we shot an improvised short film in Monument Valley, called “The Valley.”
 By the summer of 2018, I was sending it to various film festivals – it eventually got screened at the Montevideo Fantastic Film Festival, where it won best European Film.

 Later on, in the final months of 2018, I shot two short films for the Nikon Film Festival: “Je suis partagé.e” - a sort-of mini Black Mirror episode - and “Je suis les 18, 19, 20 Octobre 2018” - a video poem shot in Barcelona, inspired by Tim Urban’s “Life Calendar.”
 Writing and shooting these short films was a real breath of fresh air and for the first time in a long while, I felt productive and excited.
 Just not about psi.